Hickory High School

 In addition, the school counselors offer a wide-range of services from career prep, college scholarships, social counseling and peer support.
 Please visit the guidance section of the HSD website.

-HHS has four stationary computer labs, 75 mobile lap-tops, iPads, Classrooms For the Future equipment such as Smartboards, ceiling-mounted projectors and a full-time data coach.
+HHS has four computer labs, iPad and Chromebook carts, Classroom Response Systems and a technology integration coach.
+Additionally our classrooms are equipped with projectors and some also have interactive white boards.
 The Jones Library also contains a distance learning center and 35 computers that students, teachers and staff-members can access for a variety of research based activities, presentations and conferences.

 Basic computer classes as well as programming and advanced programming classes are available for every student.

-In 2014-2015 HHS also recognizes the growing nature of technology.
-Please visit the HSD website or any school to receive a copy of the new Mobile Device Policy.
+Please visit the HSD website or any school to receive a copy of the Mobile Device Policy.